-Is Virgin River Based on a True Story?
+Virgin River: Is the TV Show Based on a True Story?

-The basic premise of the show is centered on a woman who heads to the small town of Virgin River in California, answering an employment opportunity for a nurse practitioner.
+The basic premise of the show is centered on a woman who heads to the small town of Virgin River in California to answer an employment opportunity for a nurse practitioner.
 She believes the change of pace will be perfect for her, as she can escape the trauma of her past and start afresh.
-However, small-town living is more difficult than imagined, for this urbanite, and she realizes that she has a lot of self-healing to go through before she can call Virgin River her home.
+However, small-town living is more difficult than imagined for this urbanite, and she realizes that she has a lot of self-healing to go through before she can call Virgin River her home.

 The plot sounds plausible enough and is grounded in reality.
-We often decide to start afresh and move away, to achieve this goal.
-Therefore, you might be wondering whether ‘Virgin River’ is based on a true story or not.
-We have got you covered in that regard.
+To achieve this goal, we often decide to start afresh and move away.
+Therefore, you might be wondering whether the events in ‘Virgin River’ are true or not.
+We have you covered in that regard.

 Firstly, it is essential to know that ‘Virgin River’ is based on the ‘Virgin River’ novels by Robyn Carr.
 Although the show is just based on the first book in the series, Carr has written 21 such novels, all of which document the love lives of various residents in Virgin River.
 Obviously, the Netflix series has plenty of material to work with, but you must be asking yourself if the stories are true.